thlorenz/lnr/README.md

   -f, --filter    additional filters to apply to than just matching <dirname>
                   currently existing filters are:
-                    - isPackage: matches if the directory contains an npm package, i.e. the parent directory is node_modules
+                    - package: matches if the directory contains an npm package, i.e. the parent directory is node_modules

   -h, --help      Print this help message.